LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 The Story We Want to Tell

 The photographs carry the book.
-SRGR's ninety years arrive between the chapters as short interludes — a few printed on vellum, so the brand's story is read through the page, the city showing behind it.
-Each chapter is a different lens; together they make a portrait of how Bengaluru is seen by the people who live here.
+SRGR's ninety years run between the chapters as short interludes, a few printed on vellum so the story reads through the page with the city behind it.

 Chapter 01 · The Familiar